Little Shop of Horrors (musical): Differences between the 1960 film and stage musical

-The change in ending of the musical contributes to its portrayal of class struggles and moral values.
-While the 1986 film shows Seymour and Audrey escaping to the dream suburban house, encapsulating ideals of the 1950s American Dream, the musical hints to a metaphorical portrayal of Seymour's greed as the plant.
-Seymour's greed gradually consumes himself and Audrey.
-The musical engages with ideas relating to human values in the face of capitalist culture, disempowering those who are enveloped with motivations of personal monetary gain and overlook moral values.
-It serves as a social commentary of commodity fetishism.
+Marc Jensen, writing in Cinema Journal, believes that the change to the ending of the musical contributes to its portrayal of class struggles and moral values.
+While the 1986 film shows Seymour and Audrey escaping to a suburban house that encapsulates ideals of the 1950s American Dream, Jensen says the musical hints at a metaphorical portrayal in which the plant is Seymour's greed, gradually consuming Audrey and himself.
+An essay in the 2013 publication Marxism and the Movies argues that the musical engages with ideas relating to human values in the face of capitalist culture, disempowering those who are enveloped with motivations of personal monetary gain and overlook moral values; in their opinion, it serves as a social commentary on commodity fetishism.

 Subsequent productions

-2003 tryout, Broadway and 2004 tour
+2003 Florida tryout, Broadway revival and 2004 tour

 In 2003, an $8 million revival of Little Shop of Horrors was planned with the goal of opening on Broadway.
 A pre-Broadway production debuted at the Miracle Theatre in Coral Gables, Florida on May 16, 2003.
 Lee Wilkof, who originated the role of Seymour in 1982, was cast as Mr. Mushnik.
 The production was directed by Wilkof's wife, Connie Grappo, who was the assistant to Howard Ashman during the original production.
 Martin P. Robinson, who designed the original Audrey II puppets, enlisted fellow puppeteers and builders from The Jim Henson Company to create and operate new puppets for the show, ranging from the smallest plant (operated solely by Robinson) to the largest (requiring three additional puppeteers to fully control).
 Hunter Foster and Alice Ripley played Seymour and Audrey, and Billy Porter was the voice of Audrey II.

 Critics complained that by expanding the show to fit a larger theatre, its intimacy was lost; they also judged several actors as miscast, although the Miami Herald declared that "Alice Ripley's Audrey – part lisping Kewpie doll (a la Ellen Greene, who originated the role), part dental punching bag – is heartbreakingly adorable."
 In June 2003, the producers announced that the Broadway production was cancelled.
 Nevertheless, within weeks, they ousted Grappo in favor of veteran Broadway director Jerry Zaks, who fired everyone in the cast, except Foster, and redirected the production from scratch.
 New casting was announced in July.